zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/_index.md

 * **Maia Chat** (released in GA in Studio Pro 10.12.0) – a built-in chat interface powered by Generative AI in Studio Pro.
 It answers questions about app development in Mendix, including how to apply concepts, best practices, and development patterns.
 For more information, see [Maia Chat](/refguide/maia-chat/).

+* **Maia Learn** (available in Studio Pro 10.18 and above) - helps you to quickly learn Mendix core concepts and get started with Studio Pro.
+For more information, see [Maia Learn](/refguide/maia-learn/).

 Recommenders:

 * **Best Practice Recommender** – helps you inspect your app against Mendix development best practice detecting and pinpointing development anti-patterns and, in some cases, automatically fixing them.
 For more information, see [Best Practice Recommender](/refguide/best-practice-recommender/).